ch3g3v4r4/jee5sample/trunk/README.txt

 * Required: sample.ear, JEE5 server (JBoss 5/Sun JEE SDK/Glassfish...)
-Configure a data source with JNDI name: jdbc/SampleDS Copy sample.ear to deploy directory
+Configure a data source with JNDI name: jdbc/SampleDS Copy sample.ear to deploy directory (or using command mvn install from sample/ directory)

 Note: For JBoss 5.0.0beta1, jta-data-source in persistence.xml in EAR file must be updated to java:/jdbc/SampleDS